bachato/state-alchemist/README.md

 7. In each of those folders created in step 6, create a folder for each mod you have.
 For example, if you have a mod that replaces Mario with Spongebob, you would want to created a folder named "Spongebob" in a folder like `mod_alchemy/<title_id>/Characters/Mario/`.
 Then create folders for the names of any other mods you have that replace Mario in the `Mario` folder.

 8. In each of those folders created in step 7, place the folders with the files for each mod in that folder.
 For example, if you have a mod that replaces Mario with Spongebob, you would want to place the folder structure for the "Spongebob" mod in a folder like `mod_alchemy/<title_id>/Characters/Mario/Spongebob/`.
 In most cases, a mod's file structure should start with a folder named `romfs`, so there should be a `mod_alchemy/<title_id>/Characters/Mario/Spongebob/romfs/` folder which would then contain the rest of the folders and files that make up the mod.
-The folder structure must match the game's filesystem.
+The folder structure should match the game's filesystem.

 9. Remove any files that are currently in the `/atmosphere/contents/<title_id>/` folder that may conflict with files from any mods that you set up in step 8.
-If you want to keep them, move them to a mod folder under `mod_alchemy` created in the manner described in steps 5-8.
+If you want to keep them, move them to a mod folder within `mod_alchemy` created in the manner described in steps 5-8.
 If you don't feel very sure of what you're doing, it's a good idea to create a backup of `/atmosphere/contents/<title_id>/`.

 10. Create a backup of the `mod_alchemy/<title_id>/`.
 State Alchemist operates by moving files between `mod_alchemy/<title_id>/` and `/atmosphere/contents/<title_id>/`.
 If you ever disable all the mods in State Alchemist, it should bring all the mod files back to the folders under `mod_alchemy/<title_id>/`, but I make no guarantee that there won't be a problem that will prevent that, so I recommend backing up those folders and files **before you start using State Alchemist** just to be safe.